Lynn Parsons: Career

 She joined 102.2 Smooth Radio in London following its launch in March 2007, later becoming a presenter on its successor, Smooth Radio.
 In January 2008 she took over the station's afternoon slot following the death of fellow DJ Kevin Greening.
-From October 2010 she was the breakfast show presenter on the new national Smooth Radio, a role which was taken over by Simon Bates when Bates joined the network in January 2011.
+From October 2010 she was the breakfast show presenter on the new national Smooth Radio, a role which was taken over by Simon Bates in January 2011.
 Parsons then returned to the weekend mid-morning show.
 In October 2012 Parsons was confirmed as the new host of the weekday mid morning show on Smooth, replacing Mark Goodier from December.
-She would be succeeded as weekend presenter by David Prever, who was previously a stand-in presenter at the network.
+She was later replaced as weekend presenter by David Prever.
 Parsons left Smooth Radio on 28 February 2014.

 On 11 September 2014, the Radio Today website reported that Parsons would join Jazz FM to present the station's breakfast show, The Jazz Breakfast.
 She joined Jazz FM from 15 September as part of an overhaul of their schedule.
-She left Jazz FM on Friday 2 October 2015, and she joined Magic Radio in 2016.
+She left Jazz FM in October 2015, and she joined Magic Radio in 2016.

 Her hobbies and interests include Feng Shui, science, the paranormal, English literature, antiques and swimming.
 She is a regular participant in the 26 mile moonlight walkathon.